By appointment, 9 a.m. to 5 p.m., Monday through Friday

 Although best known for his book "Speaking of Pianists," Chasins was also a pianist and composer.
 A few recordings from 1931 of Chasins playing his own works were included in IPAM 1206 ("A Multitude of Pianists").
 At the same 1931 sessions Chasins also recorded Mendelssohn's Variations Sérieuses, now released for the first time in "Landmarks of Recorded Pianism" (MARSTON 52073).

 SHURA CHERKASSKY (1909-1995)

 Cherkassky made 78rpm recordings for several labels.
 His first discs for Victor (some as early as 1923) were reissued on BIDDULPH LHW 34, along with his only chamber music collaboration (with Marcel Hubert in Rachmaninoff's Cello Sonata).
 Cherkassky's later 78s for Vox and for Cupol were reissued on both IVORY CLASSICS 72003 and PEARL 0138.
 Sonically, the latter is preferable to Ivory's more heavily-processed transfers.
+Both of the foregoing, however, will soon be replaced by a 3-CD edition for APR containing new, vastly improved transfers of all of Cherkassky's 78rpm discs.
+It should appear during the latter part of 2023.
 The major part of Cherkassky's recorded legacy is on a multitude of LP and CD labels.

 MARCEL CIAMPI (1891-1980)